dagfs/dagfs.github.io/articles/creativity/creative-thinking.md

 In workshops we spend some time to release these factors.
 We schedule a time where we work on the problem.
 We give ourself time to work on the problem during this alocated time.
 We have a dedicated space and some nurishments.
 We try to include humor and create a light harthed mood.
 We let everyone on in the workshop share something they draw or present some ideas related to something completly different to get everyone in the right mood, and to show that it is safe to share, that there is no judging at this point in the process and certenly not of you for proposing ideas.
 We try to create a trust in the team, to create a snappyness (find ted talk) where the team build on each others ideas till the resulting idea is a combination of many and it is hard to recognice who contributed what.
 ## Time[presentation-only]
 ### Time
-> todo calendar

 <object data="time_calendar.svg" type="image/svg+xml">
 </object>

 ## Time[presentation-only]
 ### Time
-> todo clock

 <object data="time.svg" type="image/svg+xml">
 </object>

 ## Space[presentation-only]
 ### Space
-> todo workspace or space or something

 <object data="space.svg" type="image/svg+xml">
 </object>

 ## Confidence[presentation-only]
 ### Confidence
-> sharing your ideas and getting it back developed

  <object data="confidence.svg" type="image/svg+xml">
 </object>

 ## Humor[presentation-only]
 ### Humor
-> todo image

  <object data="well_in_that_case.svg" type="image/svg+xml">
 </object>

 ## Double diamond[presentation-only]
 ### Double diamond
-> todo image

 <object data="double_diamond.svg" type="image/svg+xml">
 </object>

 ## Creative thinking tools
-> todo image

  <object data="tools.svg" type="image/svg+xml">
 </object>